cyuss/cyuss.github.io/_posts/2018-09-20-my-emacs-configuration.md

 ```

 ## Installing packages
 There are a lot of useful packages that we can install and use, we can install them manually by running `M-x package-install` or by just using <a href="https://github.com/jwiegley/use-package">`use-package`</a>, which is a package that allows us to isolate package configuration in our `.emacs` file.
-So, at first we only need to install it.
+At first we only need to install it.

 ```cl
 (unless (package-installed-p 'use-package)